anthonybaulo/stock-indicator-analysis/README.md

 In proper nerd fashion, by the power of science, I hope to be able to either: 1) present them with contradictory results in a crowded room, or 2) use the supportive results to achieve world domination, and conveniently forget where the strategy came from.
 Just kidding.
 I'd make them a Duke or something.

-More practically, this test can also be used to compare the results of a Machine Learning model to that of random chance.
+More practically, this test can also be used to measure the results of a predictive Machine Learning model in the future.

+The trading conditions used for this first pass are intentionally naive, as the focus is to develop the testing framework.
+They are loosely based on simple explanations of simple moving averages and stop-losses found somewhere in the depths of YouTube.
+They will be tested against random chance for the null hypothesis, but could feasibly be tested against another set of conditions.

+## Technologies Used
+* Python
+* Jupyters
+* Pandas
+* Scipy
+* Matplotlib
+* PostgreSQL

 ## The Data
 * The data was collected from the free tier of the [Alpha Vantage](https://www.alphavantage.co/) API, using the [python wrapper](https://github.com/RomelTorres/alpha_vantage) by Romel Torres
 	* 100 random stock tickers (excluding indexes) from the NASDAQ were selected for testing
 	* 5-minute timestep intervals, over the past 15 trading days (gathered on 9/11/19 - 9/12/19)
-	* Stock Price: Open, High, Low, Close
-	* SMA8/SMA13 Indicators: Single numerical value each
+		* API limitation (free tier)

 * Pandas was used for data manipulation
 	* Joining stock prices and their relevant indicators
 	* Creating new columns based on the given trading conditions